Provides information on mindfulness, how to practise it and how it can help with mental health problems.

 - are delivered by qualified practitioners

-- last for a fixed number of sessions, across a specific time frame (typically weekly two-hour sessions run over eight weeks) – although some courses may offer introductory sessions which are much shorter.
+- last for a fixed number of sessions, across a specific time frame – typically a two-hour session, every week for eight weeks, although some courses may offer shorter introductory sessions

-- are group-based, involving group work and group discussion (you can usually contribute as much as you feel comfortable with)
+- involve group work and group discussion, but you can usually contribute as much as you feel comfortable with

-- involve a mixture of meditation daily mindfulness exercises, which you're asked to practise in between sessions.
+- include a mixture of meditation and daily mindfulness exercises, which you're asked to practise between sessions.

-Some mindfulness teachers offer one-to-one sessions through the private sector.
-Some therapists and counsellors also have mindfulness training and can integrate mindfulness-based techniques into their approach.
-One-to-one sessions are more likely to be be tailored to your particular situation, and don't include any group work, but they may be expensive.
+For a fee, some mindfulness teachers offer one-to-one sessions through the private sector.
+Some therapists and counsellors also have mindfulness training and can integrate these techniques into their approach.

 You can look for a qualified mindfulness teacher or therapist in your local area through: